ARYANTYAGI15/Text-Summarizer-Project/README.md

-End to end Text-Summarizer-Project
+# End to end Text-Summarizer-Project

-Workflows
+## Workflows
-Update config.yaml
+1. update config.yaml
-Update params.yaml
+2. update params.yaml
-Update entity
+3. update entity
-Update the configuration manager in src config update the conponents update the pipeline update the main.py update the app.py
+4. update the configuration manager in src config
+5. update the components
+6. update the pipeline
+7. update the main.py
+8. update the app.py

 How to run?
 STEPS:
 Clone the repository